Accused Silk Road operator convicted on U.S. drug charges

 Ulbricht has attracted many supporters to his cause, including some who say the government's case is an attack on Internet freedom.

-After the verdict was read, Ulbricht turned towards his supporters and raised his hand as he was led from the court.
+After the verdict was read, Ulbricht turned toward his supporters and raised his hand as he was led from the court.
 "Ross is a hero," shouted one supporter wearing dreadlocks.

 Joshua Dratel, Ulbricht's lawyer, said he would appeal.
 He said he was too limited in presenting evidence and that Ulbricht had been convicted based on statements not attributed by name to his client.